Trained Puppies and/or Adults

 There is nothing magical about picking your puppy up right at the end of a program.
 Training continues to the next level until puppies are picked up.
 The purpose of having these named programs is to give a frame of reference as to what is learned at various ages.
 If we decide to keep an entire litter for training, we allow pick-ups when it is most convenient for you to come to Alabama and we are available most days.
 However, most of our litters are reserved early before we know if we will have time for training so that only a small number stay for training.
 In these cases, we need specific pick-up times.

 The normal price for our trained puppies is the same as our 8 week old puppies plus a $700/week training fee for the time that puppies are here from 8-14 weeks.
 After 14 weeks the training fee goes to $500/week.
 Partial weeks are $100/day for 8-14 weeks and $75/day for over 14 weeks.
 Price details are on the puppy questionnaire.
 The price of puppies is due (not including training fees) when puppies are 5 weeks of age (the same policy as for puppies leaving at 8 weeks).
-Training fees must be received by us at least two weeks before puppies are picked up.
+Training fees must be received by us at least two weeks before puppies are picked up or they must be paid by cash or certified funds.

 Our Training Philosopy and General Methods